 Once the project starts, the consultant will complete draw inspections that authorized payment to the contractor and get an invoice for the work completed.
-Each item on the draw authorized for payment based on the percentage of completion, 50% completed, 50% payment authorized.
+Each item on the draw allowed based on the percentage of completion, 50% project, 50% payment approved.

 The consultant will bring the paperwork for the owner, contractor, and consultant to sign agreeing that the draw is correct and approved for payment.

-was assigned a 203k inspection not far from the Disney Studio in California.
-When I met the owner and inspected the home.
-The owner had a set of plans for a large upgrade and room addition.
-I asked him if he had a contractor and he had.
+I Was assigned a 203k inspection not far from the Disney Studio in California.
+When I met the owner and inspected the home, I asked him if he had a contractor.
 The owner handed me a copy of his bid.
+The owner had a set of plans for an extensive upgrade and room addition.

 I glanced at the $350,000.00 bid which seemed a little high.

-When I got back to my office to prepare the work write up I could justify a price of about two hundred thousand dollars.
+When I got back to my office to prepare the work write up, I could justify a price of about two hundred thousand dollars.
 I knew the contractor cousin was trying to take advantage of his client.
 I called the lender and told him my findings.
-The lender called the client and told him that he could not use his cousin to do the job.
+The lender called the client and said to him that he could not use his cousin to do the job.

 In this case, I saved my Client about one hundred and fifty thousand dollars.

-The cost of the electrical upgrade at the time would have been about $6,000 dollars.
+The cost of the electrical upgrade at the time would have been about 6,000 dollars.
 The buyer complained to the lender.
-The lender told them “If you want the house you will have to rewire it.
-A good lender and a good consultant helping good people.
+The lender told them “If you want the house you will have to rewire it: a 203k lender and a good consultant helping good people.